-Insert the CD into the CD drive (or the first floppy diskette into the floppy drive).
+Insert the CD into the CD drive.
 Select Start, then run and select the setup.exe file.

 Operating Instructions

 - 1. Connect one of ROTEM's meters to the PC via RS-232 communication port, by the customized communication cable. - 2.
 Start the Meter View software.